r3id/r3id_app/_drafts/2020-03-25-uuid-or-id-in-rails.md

 ActiveRecord’s first and last scopes work in an unexpected way with UUID ids.
 You can no longer assume the ‘highest’ id is the most recent, which could be confusing for new developers to your codebase.

-Using UUIDs is a good idea in brand new projects, but it might be wise to avoid transferring to UUIDs in a running production system unless you have a good reason to do so
+Using UUIDs is a good idea in brand new projects, but it might be wise to avoid transferring to UUIDs in a running production system unless you have a good reason to do so.